Shemini (parashah): Leviticus chapter 11

 The Gemara reported the Sages' teaching that bees' honey is permitted, because bees bring the nectar from the flowers into their body, but they do not excrete it from their body.
 The Gemara answered that Rav Sheshet taught (in accordance with the opinion of Rabbi Jacob) that God permits honey as an exception to the principle that a substance that emerges from a non-kosher animal is non-kosher.
 For in a baraita, Rabbi Jacob read the words of Leviticus 11:21, "Yet these may you eat of all winged creatures," and reasoned that the word "these" indicates that you may eat these, but you may not eat a non-kosher winged creature.
 The Gemara asked why this inference was necessary, as Leviticus 11:20 provides the prohibition against eating a non-kosher winged creature explicitly, saying, "All winged creatures that go upon all fours are a repugnance to you."
 Rather, the Gemara taught, one should understand the inference to mean that one may not eat a non-kosher winged creature, but one may eat that which a non-kosher winged creature discharges from its body—namely the honey of bees.

+Tractate Kelim in the Mishnah and Tosefta interpreted the laws of impurity in Leviticus 11:24–43 The Mishnah identified as "fathers of impurity": a swarming animal (sheretz), semen, a person who has contracted corpse impurity, a person with skin disease (metzora) during the days of the person's counting, and waters of purification of a quantity less than the minimum needed for sprinkling.
+These convey impurity to people and vessels by contact and to earthenware by presence within their airspace, but they do not convey impurity by being carried.

 Reading Leviticus 11:29–38, the Mishnah compared human blood to the blood of domestic animals in one respect, and to the blood of reptiles in another respect.
 The Mishnah noted that human blood is like the blood of animals in that it renders seeds susceptible to impurity (by virtue of Leviticus 11:34–38) and like the blood of reptiles in that one would not be liable to extirpation (karet) on account of consuming it.
 (Leviticus 7:26 forbids consuming the blood of animals, but not the blood of reptiles.)